google-deepmind/mujoco/doc/XMLreference.rst

    orientation of mesh geoms after compilation do not equal the settings of the corresponding attributes here.
 Instead they are offset by the translation and rotation that were needed to center and align the mesh asset in its own coordinate frame.
 Recall the discussion of centering and alignment in the :ref:`mesh <asset-mesh>` element.

+   The **sdf** type defines a signed distance field (SDF, also referred to as signed distance function).
+In order to visualize the SDF, a custom mesh must be specified using the :ref:`mesh/plugin <mesh-plugin>` attribute.
+See the `model/plugin/sdf/ <https://github.com/deepmind/mujoco/tree/main/model/plugin/sdf>`__ directory for example models with SDF geometries.
+For more details regarding SDF plugins, see the :ref:`Extensions chapter<exWriting>`.

 .. _body-geom-contype: